News From The Treasurer's Office

 Treasurer holds 6th & 7th tax-lien sale

-County Treasurer Ellery Elick completed the 5th tax-lien sale for Pickaway County in Dec.
-2017, which netted $79,499.73 in delinquent real estate tax revenue.
+County Treasurer Ellery Elick completed the 6th tax-lien sale for Pickaway County in Dec.
+2018, which netted $116,217.18 in delinquent real estate tax revenue.
+The 7th tax-lien sale for Pickaway County in Nov.
+2019 netted $63,506.89 in delinquent real estate tax revenue.
 This translates into additional tax dollars for the townships, villages, city and county.
 Treasurer Elick stated that "through the use of tax-lien sales, the overall delinquency rate has significantly decreased.
 Tax-lien sales are another tool that we use to increase revenue and decrease the number of parcels carrying delinquent balances."

 Ellery Elick named President

 Ellery Elick was elected to the position of President of the County Treasurers Association of Ohio at the Nov.
 2017 conference.
 He previously served as secretary, treasurer and 1st vice president.

 He has also served on the Legislative Committee since 2004, and several times has been a part of the conference planning committee.
 "Our State Association is a great organization in which treasurers from all over the state of Ohio can share information and ideas to better serve our counties," he said.